 Did you ever think about why phulkari is different from the other types of embroidery?
-Well, it is the darn stitching method, done on the wrong side of the fabric, that makes this handcraft standout.
+Well, it is the darn stitching method, done on the wrong side of the fabric, which makes this handcraft standout.

 1. Senchi Phulkari